Deci-AI/data-gradients/README.md

 Once the analysis is done, the path to your pdf report will be printed.

+## Feature Configuration

+The feature configuration allows you to run the analysis on a subset of features or adjust the parameters of existing features.
+If you are interested in customizing this configuration, you can check out the [documentation](documentation/feature_configuration.md) on that topic.

 ## Dataset Adapters
 Before implementing a Dataset Adapter try running without it, in many cases DataGradient will support your dataset without any code.